gsvaliente/sprint2/README.md

 ## MySQL

 - 2.1 Level 1: Create a database using MySQL for an 'optica'.
 The database should be able to answer a few basic queries.
 I was able to resolve the majority without much trouble.
 It is complete, pending review. ✅
 - 2.1 Level 1 : Create a database using MySQL for a restaurant.
-I am having trouble with creating the tables and linking them to each other.
-Still working on it. ⛔️
+Created the database and queries work accordingly, pending review. ✅

 - 2.2 : Queries.
 Most of the queries are done, but I am having trouble with the joining and finding the 'null' values. ⛔️